Wondering where to eat fresh, delicious seafood in Rome?

 You will find these chefs at the below restaurants.

-These are my go-to spots, my very favorite places to eat seafood in Rome:
+These are our go-to spots, our very favorite places to eat seafood in Rome:

 Chef Fabio Mancuso at Crispi 19 is a culinary genius.